jonschlinkert/maintainers-guide-to-staying-positive/README.md

 1. **Don't blow things out of proportion**: The sky isn't falling.
 Things are rarely, if ever, really as bad as they seem.
 Take a step back and get some perspective.
 1. **Don't let others determine how you feel**: You are in control of your own emotions and your own reactions.
 No one makes you feel a certain way.
 If you are feeling heated in response to something someone has said, take some time to reflect on the situation.
 1. **Don't comment until you're rational**: Sometimes it feels like you need to "put a fire out" before it spreads.
-Whether you need to respond to a troll, or respond to a flood of bug-related comments, don't say anything unless you can do it rationally.
+Whether you need to respond to a troll, or to a flood of bug-related comments, don't say anything unless you can do it rationally.
 How does this tip help you stay positive?
 Even if you need to act quickly, saying something insensitive or inappropriate can only make things worse.
 Doing this will definitely not help you keep a positive attitude, and it won't help your teammates or contributors either.

 <br>
 <br>